College of Veterinary Medicine

 Early Admission Program

 Students pursuing careers in the health sciences often make their career decision prior to undergraduate enrollment.
-The goal of the Early Admission Program is to aid students with strong academic ability that are interested in veterinary medicine and guide them in their pursuit of a veterinary medical career.
-The Early Admission Program strives to provide guidance, direction, mentorship, and provisional admission for students with superior academic achievement and interpersonal skills that are well-suited to the missions of the veterinary profession.
-The EAP is open to all incoming true college freshmen attending a 4-year Oklahoma institution.
-Visit the Early Admission Program page on the CVM website for more information: https://vetmed.okstate.edu/students/early-admission.html.
+The goal of the Early Admission Program is to aid pre-veterinary students with strong academic ability and guide them in their pursuit of a veterinary medical career.
+The Early Admission Program strives to provide direction, mentorship, and provisional admission for students with superior academic achievement and interpersonal skills that are well-suited to the missions of the veterinary profession.
+The application opens August 1st to freshman enrolled in the fall in an Oklahoma Institution which confers bachelor's degrees.
+Eligible applicants must have recently graduated high school by the end of the spring semester prior to August 1st.

 Scholarships